About This Chapter

 11. English & German Gothic Art: Style & Influences

-In this lesson, you will learn about Gothic art.
-Explore how it started in France and later developed in England and Germany.
-Also, discover the architecture, sculpture and other forms of art from this period that evolved outside of France.
+In this lesson, you'll learn how Gothic art started in France and later developed in England and Germany.
+You'll also discover the architecture, sculpture and other forms of art from this period that evolved outside of France.

 Earning College Credit